oprypin/crsfml/docs/tutorials/system/time.md

 ## Playing with time values

-[Time]({{book.api}}/Time.html) is just an amount of time, so it supports arithmetic operations such as addition, subtraction, comparison, etc. Times can also be negative.
+[SF::Time][] is just an amount of time, so it supports arithmetic operations such as addition, subtraction, comparison, etc. Times can also be negative.

 ```crystal
 t1 = ...